EgoEnv: Human-centric environment representations from egocentric video: Abstract

 \section{Abstract}

 First-person video highlights a camera-wearer's activities \emph{in the context of their persistent environment}.
-However, current video understanding approaches reason over visual features from short video clips that are detached from the underlying physical space and only capture what is directly seen.
-We present an approach that links egocentric video and camera pose over time by learning representations that are predictive of the camera-wearer's (potentially unseen) local surroundings to facilitate human-centric environment understanding.
-We train such models using videos from agents in simulated 3D environments where the environment is fully observable, and test them on real-world videos of house tours from unseen environments.
-We show that by grounding videos in their physical environment, our models surpass traditional scene classification models at predicting which room a camera-wearer is in (where frame-level information is insufficient), and can leverage this grounding to localize video moments corresponding to environment-centric queries, outperforming prior methods.
-Project page: \url{http://vision.cs.utexas.edu/projects/ego-scene-context/}
+However, current video understanding approaches reason over visual features from short video clips that are detached from the underlying physical space and capture only what is immediately visible.
+To facilitate human-centric environment understanding, we present an approach that links egocentric video and the environment by learning representations that are predictive of the camera-wearer's (potentially unseen) local surroundings.
+We train such models using videos from agents in simulated 3D environments where the environment is fully observable, and test them on human-captured real-world videos from unseen environments.
+On two human-centric video tasks, we show that models equipped with our environment-aware features consistently outperform their counterparts with traditional clip features.
+Moreover, despite being trained exclusively on simulated videos, our approach successfully handles real-world videos from HouseTours and Ego4D, and achieves state-of-the-art results on the Ego4D NLQ challenge.
+Project page: \url{https://vision.cs.utexas.edu/projects/ego-env/}